How to Hire Remote Employees

 Hiring Old Staffs

-Some staff worked long for your company and resigned on good terms.
+Some staff worked long for your company and resigned on good terms which means that they knew how to compose a resignation letter.
 Track those employees and try to contact them.

 Sometimes, if you offer them a good salary and facilities, they might be willing to work remotely for you again.